sjaakp/yii2-taggable/README.md

 	    ]) ?>
 		...

-`editorTags` is also a new virtual attribute of `Article`, added to it by TaggableBehavior. `'tag/suggest'` is the base of the route to the `suggest` action in `TagController`, which we defined before.
-Learn more about the `tagEditorOptions` from [Pixabay](http://goodies.pixabay.com/jquery/tag-editor/demo.html).
+`tags` is also a new virtual attribute of `Article`, added to it by TaggableBehavior.
+`'tag/suggest'` is the base of the route to the `suggest` action in `TagController`, which we defined before.
+Learn more about the `clientOptions` from [Pixabay](https://goodies.pixabay.com/jquery/tag-editor/demo.html).

 ## Modifications ##

 The basic setup of **yii2-taggable** can be modified in a number of ways.
 Refer to the source files to see which other options are available.
 Some are:

 - **$nameAttribute**: name attribute of the tag class.
-Defined in TagBehavior, TaggableBehavior, and TagSuggestAction.
+  Defined in TaggableBehavior, and TagSuggestAction.
 Default: `'name'`.
-- **$countAttribute**: count attribute of the tag class.
-Holds the number of associated models.
-Defined in TaggableBehavior.
-Default: `'count'`.
-- **$tagKeyAttribute** and **$modelKeyAttribute**: foreign key fields in the junction table.
+- **$tagKeyColumn** and **$modelKeyColumn**: foreign key fields in the junction table.
   Defined in TagBehavior and TaggableBehavior.
   Defaults: `'tag_id'` and `'model_id'` respectively.
+- **$orderColumn**: holds order information in the junction table.
+  Defined in TaggableBehavior.
+- **$renderLink**: callable, `function($tag)`, returning the HTML code for a single tag link.
+Defined by TaggableBehavior.
+If not set (default), TaggableBehaviour renders tag links as a simple HTML a.